Deous/ESP32-UART-Load-Bitmap/README.md

 ## Compile Code

-Application tosend bitmap is compiled with Visual Studio 2017 as C# solution.
+Application tosend bitmap is compiled with Visual Studio 2017 as C# solution *(.NET 4.6.1).
 Just load the project (.sln) and run debugging or execute binary exe included with the source code.
 Esp code requires CMake to compile - *idf.py -p COMX flash*
 **Important: Do not run monitor as it blocks the acces to the com port**